Radiotherapy for prostate cancer that has spread

 There are two ways of having radiotherapy for secondary prostate cancer.
 They are external radiotherapy and internal radiotherapy.
 The type of internal radiotherapy used to treat prostate cancer that has spread is called radioisotope therapy.

 A radiotherapy machine aims radiation beams directly at the painful areas.
 You may have a single treatment or several treatments (called fractions) over a number of days.
 The number of treatments you have depends on the radiotherapy dose you need and how well you are.
 If it is difficult for you to get to the hospital, then it is better to try to treat you in one go.
-There is detailed information about external radiotherapy in this section.

 If your cancer is in several areas in your bones, you may be offered hemi body irradiation.
 This means treating up to half your body with the external radiotherapy.
 If you have cancer in bones above and below your waist your doctor is more likely to offer you internal radiotherapy.